kargeor/MiniKeePass/README.md

-MiniKeePass
+MiniKeePass++
 ===========

-MiniKeePass provides secure password storage on your phone that's compatible with KeePass.
+MiniKeePass++, forked from the original MiniKeePass, provides secure password storage on your phone that's compatible with KeePass.

 - View, Edit, and Create KeePass 1.x and 2.x files
 - Search for entries from the top of tables like in Mail